jiaospringyang/vscode/README.md

 # vscode
-other demo direcotry contains my other aspects of the small demo.
+Other demo direcotry contains my other aspects of the small demo.